Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

     The above request will return a tx hash which you can lock up on the block explorer.
     You can only request CCD a single time for each account address via this API endpoint.
-    If you already submitted a request before it will be an old tx hash that is returned.
+    If you already submitted a request before, it will be an old tx hash that is returned.

     .. image:: ./images/onboarding_ethereum_developers_3.png
         :width: 100 %